ridwanadji/SQL-Portfolio/README.md

 # Ridwan SQL-Portfolio
 Hello! and thank you for visiting.
-This is my repository that contains SQL Query I've been written for my data analyst course.
+This is my portfolio that contains the SQL Query I've written for my data analyst course & project.
+Feel free to look around and you can reach out if there are any questions or feedback.